See LIVE at madar.site

 also display and record ambient and anomalistic

 BMP or Barometric Pressure.
-(This feature when

-All data is stored
+All data is stored on

-in UTC (Universal Time Code).
+(Universal Time Code).

 If desired, at the